 Connection to Fourier series

-For periodic signals, multiplication in time corresponds to the discrete convolution of Fourier-series coefficients:
+For periodic signals, multiplication in time corresponds to discrete convolution of the Fourier-series coefficients:

 And periodic convolution in time corresponds to multiplication of harmonic coefficients (with a factor of ).